Hidden in the labyrinthine lanes of Old Delhi are some of the best food spots of the city. They are high on history, taste and atmosphere.

 Our gastric juices start flowing again (never mind that we have just stuffed ourselves with puris).
 We seat ourselves and order three plates of parathas, which arrive a few minutes later.
 Each plate comprises two small parathas, accompanied by three curries and some pickled vegetables.
 Everything on the plate is delicious.
 We polish the food off in no time, before ordering a few more plates.
 The parathas are crisp and stuffed well with the vegetables of your choice.

-Each paratha sets you back by about Rs.
+A plate of parathas sets you back by about Rs.
 60 or 70, depending upon the variant you choose.
-But the price premium is worth it, considering the wonderful taste and the fact that you get repeats of the accompanying curries and pickle.
+The price is steep, but worth it, considering the wonderful taste and the fact that you get repeats of the accompanying curries and pickle.
 Parathewali gali is somewhat overrated, but still worth a visit once in many months.

 Pandit Gaya Prasad Madan Mohan